 If you are in an accident with an uninsured or underinsured driver, you may feel like you are stuck bearing the brunt of the financial consequences of the accident.
 But you have options.

-If you are suffering from extensive injuries and are facing huge medical bills, it is worth it to seek the counsel of an experienced car accident attorney to understand your options and help you recover money from them.
+If you are suffering from extensive injuries and are facing huge medical bills, it is worth it to seek the counsel of experienced car accident attorneys to understand your options and help you recover money from them.

 4. Can I get a rental car and does the at-fault drive have to pay for it?